nabab/bbn/README.md

 ### The life cycle of a typical call to a server with bbn works as follow:

+#### The request redirection

 :arrow_right: Call to https://myapp.com/just/testing (which does not exist)
 :arrow_right: An .htaccess file rewrites all the not found files to an index.php file
 :arrow_right: The index file `chdir` in the app folder `src/` which should be outside of the public root
 :arrow_right: It then includes the [router](https://github.com/nabab/bbn-router/blob/master/src/router.php) which should be in the src/ directory (as a symlink towards vendor)

+#### The router

-:arrow_right: The router recognizes the predefined configuration in which it stands through the `hostname` and `app_path` definitions from `src/cfg/environment.yml`
+:arrow_right: It recognizes the predefined configuration in which it stands through the `hostname` and `app_path` definitions from `src/cfg/environment.yml`
-:arrow_right: The router defines constants and initializes autoload, then different classes depending on the configuration
+:arrow_right: It defines constants and initializes autoload
+:arrow_right: It instantiates different classes depending on the configuration
-:arrow_right: The router creates the MVC class, which will look for the right controller:
+:arrow_right: It creates the MVC class, which will look for the right controller:

 - It looks into `src/mvc/public/` for a controller corresponding to the path `just/testing`:
 	- If it is a landing page (no POST) the file should be: